Stylish Kids Clothes

 But as a new mom, I quickly discovered that Carter’s and Oshkosh B’Gosh (which are the same company now anyway) brands dominate the market.
 They have lots of cute clothes in bright colors and pastel hues.

 And they are everywhere.
 It seems like every department store (Macy’s, Kohl’s JCPenney, and Target) carries: a) their own brand labels and b) an assortment of Carter’s and Oshkosh B’Gosh.
 That’s it.
+Carter's and Oshkosh crush the market.
+The clothes are adorable and affordable, but sometimes you want to change things up.
+It can be hard to find other options, but here's a list of 10 other children's clothing brands to know.

-For some of them, the price tags are hefty.
+For some of these, the price tags are hefty.
 But, you can always find sales, clearance deals, special promos, and coupons and cash back shopping rebates.
 And you can find boy clothes that’s actually cute from any of these hip kids’ clothing brands.
-Adorable clothing isn’t just for baby girls!
+Adorable clothing isn't just for baby girls!

 1. Mini Boden